 Enacted on March 14, 2014, the Law on Consumer Protection of the Republic of the Union of Myanmar is the first law comprehensively addressing consumer issues in the country.
 An amendment to this law, however, is being considered by the Parliament to incorporate more specific provisions on product safety and liability, so as to better protect the consumers of Myanmar.
 In Myanmar, relevant government ministries protect the rights of consumers in respective sectors in accordance with relevant existing laws.

-Consumer Protection Central Committee, and State and District Consumer Dispute Settlement Bodies were also set-up in accordance with the Law.
+Consumer Protection Central Committee, and Regional, State and District Consumer Dispute Settlement Bodies were also set-up in accordance with the Law.
 Consumer Information and Complaint Centers are being established in Regions and States.

 The national designated agency for consumer protection, according to the Consumer Protection Law, is the Consumer Protection Central Committee, which comprises of the Union Minister of the Ministry of Commerce as Chairman, the Deputy Ministers from the respective Ministries, the Heads from respective government departments and organisations, the representatives from the non-government organisations and experts as members and persons assigned duty by the Chairman as Secretary and Joint-Secretary.

 According to the Law, the Central Committee is responsible for: policy formulation; conducting surveys; issuing notifications, orders, directives and notifications as necessary in accordance with the Consumer Protection Law; settling consumer complaints; informing the relevant departments and organisations about the prohibition of goods that are not fit for consumption – forming standardisation experts groups and laboratories for product testing in coordination with the Ministry of Education; and receiving and hearing appeal cases on administrative penalties passed by the Consumer Dispute Settlement Bodies.